 Of course, it’s ultimately down to you on how you’d like to decorate your space, but we hope you’ll find this bedroom colour scheme guide useful!

 We think terracotta is a very underrated colour!
 It’s not just for plant pots and tableware, it can be brilliant to accessorise with.
 Try breaking up the deepness of the terracotta with whites and creams to create a balanced colour scheme.
 It works well with minimalistic decor, as well as a more rustic and natural interior.

 Green is a great choice for bedding, decor and paintwork.
 Whether you want a darker, bolder green as a feature wall or a softer, cosier green all over, it gives a calming feel and calls back to nature.
-Woody and earthy tones & decor complete this colour scheme.
+Woody and earthy tones & nature-inspired decor complete this colour scheme.

 Many people back away from this colour due to its youthfulness or fear it may be too garish.
 Don’t fear!
-Pastel pinks can bring a feminine and soft feel to a room, while blush pink is great if you have a neutral canvas you’d like to bring some pop to.
+Pastel pinks can bring a feminine and soft feel to a room, while blush pink is great if you have a neutral canvas you’d like to add some pop to.